Skip to main content

 Your sensors continuously test your networks and applications from an end-user perspective and report the results to the UXI dashboard.
 Many users have requested an automated way to output the data in order to:

-• Build custom dashboards in external platforms to visualize the test results along with that of other network and application monitoring systems
+• Build custom dashboards in external platforms to visualize the test results alongside other network and application monitoring systems.

-• Perform ad-hoc analysis and look at the data in different ways, so as to troubleshoot issues in more detail
+• Perform ad-hoc analysis and examine the data in different ways to troubleshoot issues in more detail.

 Using the Data Push Destinations feature allows you to configure your UXI dashboard to send test result and issue data to a destination that you manage.
-The current options are AWS S3, Google BigQuery, Elasticsearch, Splunk (Beta) or a you can setup a generic HTTP endpoint for data to be sent by our UXI cloud.
+The current options are AWS S3, Google BigQuery, Elasticsearch, Splunk (Beta), BigPanda (Beta), or you can set up a generic HTTP endpoint for data to be sent by our UXI cloud.

 Before you begin: